-Highway To Hell (1979)
+Highway to Hell

 Highway To Hell was a triumph rescued from the jaws of disaster, an album with so much commercial expectation riding upon it that Atlantic Records originally attempted to bully the band into covering The Spencer Davis Group’s 1966 hit Gimme Some Lovin’ in a desperate bid for chart action.

 The devil, as ever with Lange, is in the details here.
 The lairy gang vocals on the chorus of Walk All Over You (close your eyes and tell me you can’t instantly see Malcolm Young shuffling forward towards his mic stand as you read those words).
 Those economical, brutally effective guitar stabs on the verses of Touch Too Much.
 The breath-robbing full-tilt climax of If You Want Blood.
 The unstoppable, rolling momentum of Girls Got Rhythm.

 Classic Rock once described Highway To Hell as “not just AC/DC’s greatest song, [but] the ultimate rock anthem, period” and the song is Bon as he’ll always be remembered – cocksure, rumbustious and ready to take on the world with a gap-toothed grin, come whatever may.
 It’s the sound of freedom, the sound of the world’s greatest rock ‘n’ roll band at their most feral and fearless.
 Highway To Hell is Bon Scott and his band at their most gloriously, thrillingly alive.

 Shazbot.
 Nanu nanu.